pinohu/DYNASTY/ohu-legacy-codex/volume-iv-technology-automation/book-8-digital-marketing-systems/chapter-24-sales-systems-development.md

 ## 24.4 Customer Success Systems

 Customer success is the foundation of sustainable growth.
-It's not just about support—it's about ensuring customers achieve their desired outcomes, which leads to retention, expansion, and referrals.
+It's not just about supportâ€”it's about ensuring customers achieve their desired outcomes, which leads to retention, expansion, and referrals.
 This section covers the complete customer success framework from onboarding to referral generation.

 ### Onboarding Processes